 The Charter recognizes that each home port's respective share of revenues received by the NWSA with respect to the Licensed Properties has been or may be pledged in connection with the home port's bond obligations.
 Under the Charter, the Managing Members instruct the Chief Executive Officer (CEO) to manage the PDA in a prudent and reasonable manner in support of the home ports' respective bond covenants.
 The home ports shall keep the CEO and the NWSA management informed of their respective bond obligations and shall each notify the other home port of any proposed change to such home port's governing bond resolutions as soon as practical before adoption.
-The Charter does not modify or alter the obligations of each home port with respect to its own bond obligations.
-The NWSA does not assume any obligations to the home ports' bondholders.
+The Charter does not modify or alter the obligations of each home ports' bondholders.

 With respect to bonds of each home port that were outstanding at the time of the formation of the NWSA, the Managing Members established a requirement for the NWSA to calculate and establish a minimum level of net income from the NWSA equal to the amount required for the home ports to meet their bond rate covenants in effect at the time of formation of the NWSA ("Bond Income Calculation," initially calculated to be \$90 million).
-The Charter requires the Bond Income Calculation to be reviewed annually as part of the NWSA budget process.
-Due to the refunding of all Port of Tacoma bonds and most of the Port of Seattle bonds outstanding at the time of formation, in 2022 the minimum Bond income has been eliminated.
+The Charter required the Bond Income Calculation to be reviewed annually as part of the NWSA budget process.
+Due to the refunding of all Port of Tacoma bonds and most of the Port of Seattle bonds outstanding at the time of formation, in 2022 the minimum Bond income requirement was eliminated.